Andurdur/Chroma-Subsampling-Image-Compressor/README.md

    - **Description:**
      - Supports parameterizable subsampling ratios (e.g., 4:4:4 → 4:2:2, 4:2:0, etc.).
      - Locally downsamples the Cb/Cr channels on a per-block or per-row basis (configurable at generate-time).
-     - Current implementation is a pass-through stub (no-op) that can be expanded to average or drop chroma samples in tiles of size 2×1 (for 4:2:2) or 2×2 (for 4:2:0).

 3. **Spatial Downsampling**
    - **Module:** `SpatialDownSampler`